-It is recognised that in exceptional circumstances, a Designated Personnel or their Connected

-Persons may need to sell the Company's Securities during a Blackout Period.
+It is recognised that in exceptional circumstances, a Designated Personnel or their Connected Persons may need to sell the Company's Securities outside of an Approved Trading Period.

-Where such circumstances arise, prior written clearance must be obtained from the Chairman and may only be granted where exceptional circumstances exist.
-If the Chairman is the applicant, the Chairman may apply to the Chairman of the Audit, Risk & Compliance Committee.
+Where such circumstances arise, prior written clearance must be obtained from the Chair and may only be granted where exceptional circumstances exist.
+If the Chair is the applicant, the Chair may apply to the Chair of the Audit, Risk & Compliance Committee.